 Rolvenden is a lovely school and a great place to work!

 Mrs Crowe joined us in January 2020 as our Special Educational Needs Co-Ordinator (SENCO).

 I began working as a Teaching Assistant at Rolvenden in April 2015.
 It has been lovely to be part of the workings of a small, creative village school community.
 I relish the fun and challenge that each day brings.
 It is wonderful to make connections with the children I work with.
 Seeing their smiles and confidence grow is the most rewarding part of my role.
 Each child is given the opportunity to shine and be seen for who they are.
 Rolvenden loves to celebrate success, but we also make it OK to make mistakes.
 We see this as the key to unlocking our pupil’s future learning and growth.

-I have been part of Rolvenden Primary School for 11 years now.
-First as a parent, then as the lolly pop lady and now, I find myself in the heart of the school helping the lovely Mrs Hughes.
+I have been part of Rolvenden Primary School since 2006.
+First as a parent, then as the lollypop lady and now, I find myself in the heart of the school as Office Manager on Wednesday, Thursday and Fridays.

 From my little corner of the office, I love to hear the hum of the school and have been privileged to witness a small school make a BIG DIFFERENCE to children of all abilities.

 I feel so privileged to be part of the Rolvenden Team.
 I cannot think of another job where you leave at the end of the day with a smile on your face as big as the one you came in with.
 During the past ten years, I have worked with children in various roles, from the ages of six months to eleven years all of which have taught me that every day you learn from the children as much as they learn from you.
 Every hurdle, tear and disappointment children experience is far outweighed by joy, achievement and ‘lightbulb moments.’
 I simply love my job and always will.